Cats

 How to Calculate Your Cat's Due Date

 Add 65 days to the breeding date for the expected kittening date.
-Our cat gestation calculator gives you the exact expected date, the full 60–70 day normal range, and the complete cat gestation period timeline.
+Our cat gestation calculator gives you the exact expected date and the full 60–70 day normal range.
 For comparison with other animals, see our full animal gestation periods chart.

 Sources & References